baldmer/baldmer.github.io/_posts/2008-10-23-running-virtualbox-ose.md

 Virtualization allows an unmodified operating system to run in a “virtual machine” unlike “paravirtualization” that the operating system needs to be modified.
 Typically the physical machine (where the virtualization software is running) is called “host” and the virtual machine is called guest.

-I know a few virtualization software, like Qemu, VMware and VirtualBox, personally I prefer VirtualBox Open Source Edition (OSE).
-VirtualBox OSE is an open source software for virtualization provided by Sun Microsystems.
-For more information please, refer to the project’s official web page. http://www.virtualbox.org.

 This is a simple way to get running VirtualBox on Debian Lenny Gnu/Linux.

 ```